 Employers may also unintentionally retaliate against employees.
 For example, when an employee complains to management that a supervisor has been harassing him or her, if the employer makes a move such as moving that employee to a different office or reassigning him or her, it could be seen as retaliatory.
 The problem in such cases is that the employee who complained about the problem had a change in employment as a result of filing a complaint.
 The focus needs to be on the wrongdoer, not the employee who has complained.

 If you or a loved one has been terminated as a result of complaining about your employer or another employee who is mistreating you, you may be able to file a wrongful termination lawsuit seeking compensation for damages.
-The experienced wrongful termination lawyers at Kingsley & Kingsley can help you better understand your legal rights and options.
+The experienced wrongful termination lawyers at Kingsley and Kingsley Lawyers can help you better understand your legal rights and options.